marchingkoala/Shoe_Maker/README.md

 With Shoe Maker, you can...
     • import 3D models created by blender
     • customize 3D model's color as you like
+    • figure out the closest pantone color of the colors you picked ( feature TBD )

 # How to set up